-ASUU Condemns Pro-rata Salary Payment by FG
+ASUU Condemns Pro-rata Salary Payment By FG

 “Unfortunately, the response of government towards ASUU’s demonstration of trust was the so-called ‘pro-rata’ payment for eighteen days as the October 2022 salaries of academics thereby portraying them as daily paid workers!

-“At an emergency meeting of the ASUU’s National Executive Committee (NEC) held on Monday, 7 November, 2022, the union deliberated on developments since the suspension of the strike.
-NEC noted with dismay that paying academics on ‘pro-rata’ basis, like casual workers, is unprecedented in the history of university oriented labour relations and therefore condemned this attempt to reduce Nigerian scholars to casual workers in its entirety.
+The communique added: “At an emergency meeting of the ASUU’s National Executive Committee (NEC), held on Monday, 7 November, 2022, the union deliberated on developments since the suspension of the strike.
+NEC noted with dismay that paying academics on “pro-rata” basis, like casual workers, is unprecedented in the history of university oriented labour relations and therefore condemned this attempt to reduce Nigerian scholars to casual workers in its entirety.”

 “NEC commends the membership of ASUU for their perseverance in the face of untold hardship and unwarranted provocation by some notorious agents of the ruling class.